juasanarr/MSList-to-Excel/README.md

 # MSList-to-Excel

 This project addresses a limitation when exporting data from Microsoft Lists.
 By default, Microsoft Lists provides an export in CSV format, but when the the file surpasses the 5000 registers, a direct conversion to Excel (.xlsx) is not possible due to formatting inconsistencies.
-The goal of this project is to build a lightweight and reliable tool that processes the exported CSV file and transforms it into a clean, usable Excel file.
+The goal of this project is to build a lightweight and reliable tool that processes the exported CSV file and transforms it into a clean, usable Excel file ready to be filtered.

 The solution will: